kev20006/drinkit/readme.md

 Wireframes are evaluated against final production version here

+### Wireframes

+All wireframes can be found in the documentation folder.

+However an analysis of the wireframe can also be found [here](https://github.com/kev20006/drinkit/blob/master/documentation/Drinkit%20Wireframes.pdf)

 ## UX - Surface

 I had intially opted for a very plain UI, comprising of mostly default bootstrap components, however, when browsing other cocktail sites, to get ideas for reciepes i noticed that many of them were quite visually striking.
 I was particularly taken by the Brutalist design of [Esquire](https://www.esquire.com/food-drink/) - and took some key design points from that along with other brutalist sites like [dev.to](https://dev.to/)